No. 1 UConn wins 99th straight, 83-41 over SMU

 Kia Nurse and Saniya Chong each scored 13 points and Gabby Williams had 11 points and nine rebounds.

-The win was UConn's 126th straight against an unranked opponent and its 75th in a row over American Athletic Conference teams, against which they have never lost a game.
+The win was UConn's 126th straight against an unranked opponent and its 75th in a row in the American Athletic Conference, where they have never lost a game.

 Williams hit a jumper from the foul line to open the contest and for the 14th time this season, the Huskies never trailed.